gerlichlab/hicognition/documentation/hugo-site/content/widgets/1d_feature_embedding.md

 ### Overlay

-The overlay controls, allows the choose a feature from the underlying 1D-feature collection to overlay over the heatmap.
+The overlay controls allow choosing a feature from the underlying 1D-feature collection to overlay over the heatmap.
 To avoid mixing density and overlay magnitude, the average value of the overlayed feature is displayed for each bin.
 In addition, the default density overlay can also be selected here.

 ![Overlay option](/docs/Overlay_dialog_1d.png)